-It is also a fact that if a fund is denominated in a soft currency, its performance will look better than it would using a hard currency.
+It is also a fact that if a fund is denominated in a soft currency, its performance will look better than it will if it is in a hard currency.
 Again, we don't intend to do anything to mask or alter that by hedging, as we don't think it has any bearing on the real performance the fund delivers and we don't know which currencies will depreciate and which will appreciate.
 However, if you think you do, you can always hedge your position.